KhartesViewer/khartes/README.md

 * Creating and editing a fragment ("segmentation")
 * General workflow for creating coherent, consistent fragments
 * Working with multiple fragments
-* Exporting the fragment as a mesh
+* Exporting a fragment as a mesh
 * Setting display parameters

 ## Creating a project